 Make this a chocolate chip banana bread!
 Substitute 1 cup chocolate chips for the blueberries.

-More grain-free quick bread recipes
+More gluten-free muffins and quick bread recipes

 Grain-Free Blueberry Banana Bread